BIOL275-MSUM/eda-CForEffort/README.md

 quantitatively analyze the effectiveness of assorted programs and determine effectiveness of each in regards to their ultimate goal.

+Lastly, If the effects of solely the IUCN’s Red List were wanting to be measured, more steps would be required to isolate the IUCN’s efforts from other efforts with the same goal.

 ## Literature Cited

 IUCN (2020).
 The IUCN Red List of Threatened Species.
 Version 2020-3.